ccloquet/ICU-babyphone/README.md

 _0. Features_

- 1. broadcasts the sounds of the alamrs inside the ICU room to any device outside (eg: a smartphone, a computer, ...)
+ 1. broadcasts the sounds of the alarms inside the ICU room to any device outside (eg: a smartphone, a computer, ...)
-    - this uses 2 raspberry pi (1 as a mike in the room, 1 as a server outside the room), and, eg, 1 smartphone.
+    - this uses 2 Raspberry Pi (1 as a mike in the room, 1 as a server outside the room), and, eg, 1 smartphone.
     - technology: RTSP
     - software: FFMPEG, VLC, RTSP-SERVER

  2. notifies the user that an alarm is sounding from inside the room
-    - using the same raspberry pis
+    - using the same Raspberry Pis or not
     - technology: Bluetooth Low Energy beacon frames

  The combination of 1 & 2 is designed for the reliability (should one fail, the other is expected to work)